Do Dualsun panels have anti-reflective glass and what is their luminance?

 • A project greater than 400 kWp or a portfolio of potential projects for this volume because the minimum order is a container, meaning 936 modules FLASH 410 Half-Cut White - Faible Luminance FLASH 425 Half-Cut Glass-Glass TOPCon anti-glare or FLASH 450 Half-Cut Glass-Glass TOPCon anti-glare, or 864 modules FLASH 500 Half-Cut Glass-Glass TOPCon anti-glare

-• A written confirmation from the local DGAC certifying that the Low luminance glass certificate - 20,000 cd/m² from Dualsun is accepted as the technical reference for the future module.
+• A written confirmation from the local DGAC certifying that the Low luminance glass certificate - 20,000 cd/m² from DualSun is accepted as the technical reference for the future module.

 If these three elements are validated, Dualsun can organize a specific production of modules with “low luminance” option, the additional cost of which must be validated individually for each project.
 Furthermore, the 3 types of panels mentioned above are low-carbon with a Simplified Carbon Assessment (ECS) result of less than 550 kg CO2 Eq/kWp.